markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Click `Save` to save the project with the updated function code and environment variables.
 * On the `Actions` menu, click `Publish new version`.
 Note the new version number.
 Add a comment.
 Click `Publish`.

-### Updating the DeepLens project to use the new version of the function
+### Updating the DeepLens project to use the new function

-Follow these steps to update your DeepLens project so that it uses the new version of the Lambda function you just created:
+Follow these steps to update your DeepLens project so that it uses the new Lambda function you just created:

 * Return back to the DeepLens `Projects` console.
 * Click on the name of your project.
 * From the project details page, click on `Edit` to edit the project content.
 This button is on the far right hand side of the `Project` section.
-* Once you are on the `Edit project` page, click on `Function` (not the name of the function) in the `Project Content` section to expand the project function editor.
+* Once you are on the `Edit project` page, click on `Remove` to remove the original Lambda function in the `Project Content` section.
-* Choose the new version number that you just published (should be the largest version number in the list).
+* Click on `Add function`, and choose the new Lambda function you just created from the list of available functions.
 * Click `Save` at the bottom of the page to save your project edits.
 Note that when you are back on the screen with the list of projects, it will also show a version number of the DeepLens project itself.
 That is completely independent of the version number of the Lambda function.

 ## Re-deploy the updated project

 * Select your project.
 * Click on `Deploy to device`.
 * Select your device.
 Click `Review`.
+* Confirm that you want to overwrite the project that is already deployed on the device.
+* Click `Deploy`.
-Confirm that you want to overwrite the project that is already deployed on the device.
-Click `Deploy`.
-This process then takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.
+* This process then takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.
 Note that the project viewer window that was running on your DeepLens attached monitor will go away when the deployment is complete since the old project will have been removed.

 ## Test the project